How An Employer Value Proposition Helps You Sell Candidates

 Don’t stop at job ads!
 The proof points in your Employer Value Proposition should be woven throughout your Careers page on your website.

-And an EVP’s usefullness doesn’t stop at printed job ads!
+And an EVP’s usefulness doesn’t stop at printed job ads!
 Our most successful clients weave the messages from their Employer Value Proposition into all of their recruiting capital including recruiting videos, like this one.